kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-DSW.md

 <ol type="1">
 <li><p>While there is difference in the ease of de-identification of
-quantitative vs qualitative data, this difference is not relevant: it is still very difficult to fully anonymize quantitative data, and it is possible to pseudonymize qualitative data.</p></li>
+quantitative vs qualitative data, this difference is not relevant: it is often still difficult to fully anonymize quantitative data, and it is possible to pseudonymize qualitative data.</p></li>
 <li><p>Even if pseudonymization of qualitative data is impossible,
 non-pseudonymized data can still be archived following our